 The free shows will take place at the Atlantic Union Bank Pavilion on Saturday nights with gates opening at 6 p.m. and the movie starting at 7 p.m.
 Seating is open and unreserved and will be set up to comply with social distancing safety requirements.

-For information, click here.
+For more information click here.

 The festivities will be available during two time blocks a night beginning Sept.
 25 until Oct.
 31 — from 7 p.m. to 9 p.m. and then from 9:30 p.m. to 11:30 p.m.
 Masks are required and the event will have concessions, live entertainment, and more!

-Click here for more information and to purchase tickets.
+Go to the Aquarium’s website for more information and to register.

 While the park remains closed, guests can still celebrate the spooky season at Busch Gardens with Halloween Harvest.

 The limited capacity outdoor event began on October 1 and will run until November 8.
 Contactless trick-or-treating is available for the kids, a pumpkin scavenger hunt, and more than 15 of the park’s roller coasters and rides are available.

 For more information, click here.